-By Diane Walsh, Member-At-Large
+By Diane Walsh, VP-Grievances

 Two of the purposes of the KFA, according to our Constitution, are to “Protect the welfare, professional interests, and working conditions of its members,” and to “Assist in protecting and enhancing the freedom and quality of teaching, thought, and enquiry within the University.”
 Sometimes, this protection results in action that takes the form of a grievance.
+The union also has a legal duty to defend the Collective Agreement, and we do this through the grievance process.

 What is a Grievance?

 Grievance work can take a number of forms.
 There are grievances having to do with individual members, and these are probably the most common.
-There are also other kinds of grievances called policy grievances, and these have to do with issues that affect or could affect more than one individual member and might impact policy or process within Kwantlen.
-There also may be grievances that have the potential to affect the whole system and not just Kwantlen, and we might refer to these as system grievances.
+There are also other kinds of grievances called policy grievances, and these have to do with issues that affect or could affect more than one individual member and might impact policy or process within KPU.
+There also may be grievances that have the potential to affect the whole system and not just KPU, and we might refer to these as system grievances.

 Simply approaching the KFA office with a concern does not mean that you have embarked on a formal grievance process.
 Grievances can be (and most often are) resolved informally by discussion, and your KFA officers are willing and able to help with informal resolutions.
 Including informal resolution, there are various steps or stages that grievances can go through and processes that are followed to ensure each complaint is resolved in the most effective way.
 At all stages, your KFA representatives are here to help you and to ensure that the processes are followed.